gacela-project/gacela-project.com/content/why-decoupling.md

 +++
-title = "Documentation"
+title = "Why decoupling?"
-template = "page-dual.html"
+template = "page-one-column.html"
 +++

-# Decoupled business logic

-Don't couple your business domain logic with any infrastructure code.
+There are a lot of reasons why you shouldn't couple your business/domain logic with any infrastructure code.
 **Infrastructure code is everything that has nothing to do directly with the logic of your business**.
 What is NOT business logic?

 - the framework that you are using
 - the connection to the database